Bedsore (decubitus ulcer)

 • People with paralysis in the affected areas often no longer feel pressure and pain.

-• People who have had diabetes mellitus for many years may have limited perception of pain.
-They do not notice if an area is under pressure for too long.
+• People who have had diabetes mellitus for many years may have limited perception of pain and not notice if an area is under pressure for too long.

 • The vulnerable body parts can be further affected by friction and shearing forces.
 This occurs, for example, if bedridden people are pulled across the underlay when repositioned.

-• Incontinence: if the skin comes in contact with urine, feces, or sweat for hours, skin damage and irritation can occur more easily.
+• Incontinence: if the skin comes into contact with urine, feces or sweat for hours, it can be damaged and irritated more easily.

-Those who must lie or sit still for longer periods of time should relieve vulnerable body parts regularly by repositioning or rotating the body; this is true even if mobility is restricted for only a few days.
-Moreover, sitting on reclining surfaces can also protect the skin from bedsores, for example, a special mattress or a sheepskin lining.
+People who have to lie or sit still for longer periods of time should regularly relieve the pressure on vulnerable body parts by repositioning or rotating the body, even if mobility is restricted for only a few days.

 Dehydration can weaken the skin just as malnutrition and undernourishment can.
 Therefore, it is important to ensure sufficient fluid intake and balanced diet.

-More information about bedsores and how they can be prevented can be found at gesundheitsinformation.de.
+More detailed information on preventing bedsores can be found at gesundheitsinformation.de.

-How can the risk for bedsores in everyday life be reduced?
+How can the risk of bedsores in everyday life be reduced?

 Bedsores can be very burdensome because of both pain and possible feelings of shame.
 Therefore, people with decubitus ulcers need good support – both from a medical and personal perspective.

 Family members can learn about various movement and positioning techniques.
-In many cases, health insurance providers and long-term care insurance funds will assume the costs for many aids.
+In many cases, health insurance providers and long-term care insurance funds will assume the costs of many medical aids.
 They can also provide special nursing beds.
-Furthermore, many cities have nursing care offices that can answer questions about decubitus ulcer prevention.

 As at: